Igor-de-Lima52/iPhone-15-Pro-Website/README.md

 ## 🚀 Running the project

-Start the development environment with the command
+Start the development environment with the command:

 ```bash
 npm run dev